On Generalizations of the Nonwindowed Scattering Transform: Equivariance and Invariance to Rotations

 In the case of one layer, since there is only one angle, we use a similar formulation to \cite{mallat2012group} and define continuous and dyadic scattering transforms for rotation invariance as

 The corresponding norms are given by

 Now we generalize to the case where $m \geq 2.$ Let $R_1, \ldots, R_m \in \text{SO}(n)$.
 Define

-The norm for the continuous transform the norm $\|\mathscr{S}_{\text{cont},q}^mf\|_{\Lb^p(\mathbb{R}_+^m) \times \text{SO}(n)^m}^p$ is given by
+The norm for the continuous transform, the norm $\|\mathscr{S}_{\text{cont},q}^mf\|_{\Lb^2(\mathbb{R}_+^m) \times \text{SO}(n)^{m-1}}^q$, is given by

-For the dyadic transform, the norm $\|\mathscr{S}_{\text{dyad},q}^mf\|_{\ell^p(\mathbb{Z}) \times \text{SO}(n)^m}^p$ is given by
+For the dyadic transform, the norm $\|\mathscr{S}_{\text{dyad},q}^mf\|_{\ell^2(\mathbb{Z}) \times \text{SO}(n)^{m-1}}^q$ is given by

 Like before, we will discuss the well-definedness and stability of these operators to diffeomorphisms.
-The proofs will be omitted since they follow directly from the previous sections by using Jensen's inequality to take in the $p^{\text{th}}$ power and accumulating a power of $\mu(\text{SO}(n))$ in the final constant.
+The proofs will be omitted since they follow directly from the previous sections with minor modifications.